-The George Bush Center for Intelligence is the headquarters of the Central
+The George Bush Center for Intelligence is the headquarters of the Central Intelligence Agency, located in the unincorporated community of Langley in Fairfax County, Virginia, United States; near Washington, D.C.

 As a principal member of the United States Intelligence Community (IC), the